BlinkTagInc/node-gtfs/README.md

 ## Example Application

-The [GTFS-to-HTML](https://github.com/blinktaginc/gtfs-to-html) app uses `node-gtfs` for downloading, importing and querying GTFS data.
+The [GTFS-to-HTML](https://gtfstohtml.com) app uses `node-gtfs` for downloading, importing and querying GTFS data.
 It provides a good example of how to use this library and is used by over a dozen transit agencies to generate the timetables on their websites.

 The [GTFS-to-geojson](https://github.com/blinktaginc/gtfs-to-geojson) app creates geoJSON files for transit routes for use in mapping.
 It uses `node-gtfs` for downloading, importing and querying GTFS data.
 It provides a good example of how to use this library.

+The [GTFS-to-chart](https://github.com/blinktaginc/gtfs-to-chart) app generates a stringline chart in D3 for all trips for a specific route using data from an agency's GTFS.
+It uses `node-gtfs` for downloading, importing and querying GTFS data.

 ## Installation